How to grow and care for Helenium

 Heleniums will flower in the same year that they are planted.
 They are quick growers and will soon provide a flush of colour to your border.

 Depending on the variety, some can reach up to 2m tall (6').

 What is the difference between Echinacea and Helenium?

-They are distantly related, being in the same tribe of plants, and have lots in common.
-Echinacea tend to be slightly shorter, although some varieties of Helenium are small too.
-Echinaceas are also available in a wider variety of colours, most commonly pink.
+They are distantly related, being in the same family of plants, and have lots in common.
+Echinacea tends to be slightly shorter and sturdier.
+Echinaceas are also available in a wider variety of colours, including pink and white.

 Common pests and diseases with Helenium